Starlink

 Julio 9, 2021 - < 1 min

-The satellite internet company will have to invest between US$5 billion and US$10 billion before achieving positive cash flow.
+The satellite internet company will need to invest between US$5 billion and US$10 billion before reaching positive cash flow.

 Share

-If there is a disruptive spirit in business, it is that of Elon Musk.
-He changed the paradigm of the automotive industry with his electric vehicles, revolutionized space travel with his reusable rockets and dreams of taking a human mission to Mars.
-Another of his bets is to reach every corner of the planet with satellite Internet through Starlink, a subsidiary of his space company SpaceX.
-In August, Starlink will be able to do so.
-In Chile it has a pilot to reach schools located in two remote areas of the country: Caleta Sierra, in Coquimbo, and Sotomó, in Los Lagos.
-Musk's bet is gigantic.
+If there is one disruptive spirit in business, it is Elon Musk.
+He changed the paradigm of the automotive industry with his electric vehicles, revolutionized space travel with his reusable rockets, and dreams of taking a human mission to Mars.
+Another of his ventures is to bring satellite internet to every corner of the planet through Starlink, a subsidiary of his space company SpaceX.
+In August, Starlink will be in a position to do so.
+In Chile, it has a pilot program to bring its services to schools located in two remote areas of the country: Caleta Sierra, in Coquimbo, and Sotomó, in Los Lagos.
+Musk's venture is enormous.
 He has already launched 1,500 satellites.
-The operation will require investments of between US$5 billion and US$10 billion to generate positive cash flow, Musk said at the Mobile World Congress last month.
-And the investments needed to keep Starlink in a competitive position is between US$20 billion and US$30 billion over the long term.
+The operation will require investments of between US$5 billion and US$10 billion until it generates positive cash flow, Musk said at the Mobile World Congress last month.
+And the investments needed to keep Starlink competitive are between US$20 billion and US$30 billion in the long term.
 What is Starlink's main goal?
-"Not to go bankrupt," Musk half-jokingly said during the congress.
+"Not to go bankrupt," Musk said half-jokingly during the congress.